 Dazzling tiaras and 19th-century aristocrats’ entertainment channelled in Russian Débutante Ball.

-t could have been a scene of a War and Peace, shot in the grand Ball Room of Grosvernor House Hotel in London.
+It could have been a scene of a War and Peace, shot in the Grand Ball Room of Grosvernor House Hotel in London.

 Young women in long ball gowns, dazzling tiaras and elbow length gloves performed waltz rehearsed to the point of complete synchronicity, choreographed by Russian dance master Leonid Pletnev – the Honorary President of the International Dance Union..
 Escorted by the Officers from two Royal Regiments – The Life Guards and The Blues and Royals – the Débutantes channelled the entertainment of aristocracy of 19th century.

 Debutante Ball Tradition

 Traditionally, the débutante ball was a way to introduce young ladies from the ‘upper class’ or ‘aristocratic’ families who had come of age into society.
 They dressed in white gowns reminiscent of wedding dresses – a reminder that they were now eligible to wed.
 Nowadays, the tradition was revived by Dr Elisabeth Smagin-Melloni.

 Parton of the Debutante Ball HH Princess Olga Andreevich Romanoff